Muhesh7/flutter_dauth/README.md

 }

 ```
-## Issues
+## Issues/Upcoming Changes
-* This Package is Not preffered for Flutter-Web since it currently supports Authorization Grant Code at the time of writing.
+* To Ensure Security issues related to Interception attacks [PKCE](https://oauth.net/2/pkce/) will be added with Authorisation Code Grant.
+* DAuth only supports Authorisation Grant Flow at the time of writing supports, in future more methods will be added and flutter_dauth will also be updated accordingly.

 ## Credits

 This package wouldn't be possible without the following: